Skyost/SkyList/README.md

 ## Download

-You have two ways to download SkyList : either you download it on [Google Play](https://play.google.com/store/apps/details?id=fr.skyost.skylist&utm_source=Github) or you build from the source code.
+You have two ways to download SkyList : either you download it on [Google Play](https://play.google.com/store/apps/details?id=fr.skyost.skylist&utm_source=Github) or you build from the source code
+(if you don't want to build it by yourself, you can download a development build [here](https://circleci.com/gh/Skyost/SkyList); be warned : these builds can be unstable).

 ## Contributions